Trips and Skill Classes

 Cost: $40, includes gear, instruction and coaching

 This is a rock climbing class for al levels.
 Participants, however, need to know how to belay and must be belay certified before the trip.
+This can be accomplished at one of the weekly belay clinics offered every Tuesday from 5-7 p.m. from September through October.
 We will spend three days climbing at Vantage, Washington, over the three-day weekend.

 Women's Climbing Night at the Wall (Every Wed. through October)